xbmc/kodi-tv/src/content/article/kodi-nexus-alpha-2/index.md

 * Diffuse fading animations - [Added diffuse fading animation effect ](https://github.com/xbmc/xbmc/pull/21400).
 * *VideoPlayer.Art(type)* and positional variants - [gui: info: Add VideoPlayer.Art(type) and positional variants](https://github.com/xbmc/xbmc/pull/21401).

-Skinners, have a look on the forums for info <https://forum.kodi.tv/showthread.php?tid=363553>.
+Skinners, have a look [on the forums](https://forum.kodi.tv/showthread.php?tid=363553) for more info.

 Once again, consider this an alpha release.
 Backup your configs before testing, and please let us know of any regressions or issues